 You may use no more than 16 semester units of courses numbered 97, 98, 99, 197, 198, and 199 to meet requirements for the bachelor's degree.
-Exceptions to this rule may be granted by the dean of your college or school.
+You may aggregate no more than 4 units of credit for courses numbered 97, 98, 99, 198, and 199 for a single semester.
 Courses with this number are restricted to passed/not passed grading.
-To take them you must have completed 60 units of undergraduate study and be in good academic standing (2.00 GPA or better).
+To take them you must be in good academic standing (2.00 GPA or better).
 A written proposal for each Field Studies Course, signed by the faculty sponsor, must receive approval by the Chair of the Department.
-Exceptions to these rules may be granted by the dean of your college or school.
+In certain cases, exceptions to these rules may be granted by the dean of your college or school.